-I would like to extend our sincere thanks to the management and staff of the Group for their continued dedication and commitment in contributing towards the success of the Group.
+On behalf of the Board, I would like to extend my sincere thanks to the management and staff of the Group for their continued dedication and commitment in contributing towards the success of the Group.

-Our appreciation also goes out to our customers, suppliers, business associates, shareholders and the authorities for their support and confidence in the Group.
+Our appreciation also goes out to our customers, suppliers, business associates, shareholders and the authorities for their continuous support and confidence in the Group.

-A big thank you to all my fellow Directors for their leadership, experience and wisdom in guiding the Board and the respective committees.
+I would like to thank all my fellow Directors for their leadership, experience and wisdom in guiding the Board and the respective committees.

-To all the shareholders of CLSB, I wish to thank you once more for your continuing loyal support, trust and confidence in CLSB.
+To all the shareholders of CLSB, I wish to thank you once again for your continuing loyal support, trust and confidence in CLSB.